jkeohan/jkeohan.github.io/D3/demo/images/issues.md

 ISSUE: SyntaxError: Unexpected token / in JSON at position 163(…).
 Using d3_queue to pull in gsdata.json using [{}] as format in file
 RESOLUTION: Removed // used for comments

+ISSUE: SyntaxError: Unexpected string in JSON at position 58(…) using d3_queue to pull in gsdata.json.
+This was working before I changed file locations

 ISSUE: Using d3.json to pull gsdata.json returns null
 RESOLUTION: Not sure what I did but after several rounds of testing it works using both d3.json and d3_queue.queue()